 • Feeling lightheaded or dizzy

-Food poisoning is an illness caused by eating contaminated food, whether it be from bacteria, a virus, or a parasite.
-Often improperly handled food becomes contaminated during the preparation and cooking processes, and this can happen to many different kinds of foods.
+Food poisoning is an illness caused by eating contaminated food, whether from bacteria, a virus, or a parasite.
+Often improperly handled food becomes contaminated during the preparation and cooking stages.
 While most think food poisoning is caused by improperly cooked or raw meat, food poisoning can be caused by other foods, such as fruits, vegetables, flour, and eggs.

 • Stomach pains or cramping